-Courses in the musicianship sequence (Musicianship I-IV, see below) are repeatable for credit, and advancement to successive levels depends on the student passing a juried examination at the end of each semester.
-Music majors must enroll in and complete four semesters of musicianship courses earning a minimum of four semesters and advancing to level IV (that is, pass the Musicianship III examination) in order to meet graduation requirements.
+Courses in the musicianship sequence (Musicianship I-IV, see below) are repeatable for credit, and advancement to successive levels depends on the student receiving a grade of C or better in each level.
+Music majors must enroll in and complete four semesters of musicianship courses advancing to level IV (that is, passing the Musicianship III examination) in order to meet graduation requirements.